 We continued our tour around the city and saw some of its beauties, the long sweeping avenues with their good, sturdy, red brick buildings dazzlingly preserved amidst hosts of modern “New England Modern” structures.

-At the end of our sweep through Boston, we arrived at the Esplanade, which has a band shell on the shore of the Charles River and began lying on the bank of the Charles River awaiting a concert by the Boston Pops.
+At the end of our sweep through Boston on the 4th of July, we arrived at the Esplanade, which has a band shell on the shore of the Charles River and began lying on the bank of the Charles River awaiting a concert by the Boston Pops.
 Children were playing, lovers were nuzzling.
 It was simply a marvelous occasion to enjoy a mild day and to take in a view of who we are as a nation, being part of the national celebration.

 Sam Adams came to mind again “Crouch down and lick the hand that feeds you; May your chains set lightly upon you, and may posterity forget that ye were our countrymen.”
 Here were people playing out these ideals.
 Do we recall how radical those words sounded over two hundred years ago, when we were inventing democracy, when England, France, Russia, and Spain were all ruled by monarchs?
 Frankly, these concepts still sound pretty radical today.
 Do we as a nation recall who lived here and the kinds of people we are celebrating?